ICanBoogie/Module/README.md

 ### The descriptor

 The descriptor is a very important file because it desribes the module and its models.
-At the very least the descriptor must define the title and the namespace of the module.
+At the very least the descriptor must define the title and the namespace of the module (yes namespace is mandatory).

 The following code is the descriptor of the [Nodes][] module.
 You'll notice that the module is using the namespace `Icybee\Modules\Nodes`.